nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 }
 ```

 Notice how the new `AddItem` action accepts a `TodoItem` parameter?
 This is the same `TodoItem` model you created in the _MVC basics_ chapter to store information about a to-do item.
 When it's used here as an action parameter, ASP.NET Core will automatically perform a process called **model binding**.

-Model binding looks at the data in a form or AJAX POST request and tries to intelligently match the incoming fields with properties on the model.
+Model binding looks at the data in a request and tries to intelligently match the incoming fields with properties on the model.
 In other words, when the user submits this form and their browser POSTs to this action, ASP.NET Core will grab the information from the form and place it in the `newItem` variable.

 The `[ValidateAntiForgeryToken]` attribute before the action tells ASP.NET Core that it should look for (and verify) the hidden verification token that was added to the form by the `asp-action` tag helper.
-This is an important security measure to prevent Cross-site Request Forgery (CSRF) attacks, where your users could be tricked into submitting data from a malicious site.
+This is an important security measure to prevent cross-site request forgery (CSRF) attacks, where your users could be tricked into submitting data from a malicious site.
 The verification token ensures that your application is actually the one that rendered and submitted the form.

 Take a look at the `AddItemPartial.cshtml` view once more.
 The `@model TodoItem` line at the top of the file tells ASP.NET Core that the view should expect to be paired with the `TodoItem` model.
 This makes it possible to use `asp-for="Title"` on the `<input>` tag to let ASP.NET Core know that this input element is for the `Title` property.

 Because of the `@model` line, the partial view will expect to be passed a `TodoItem` object when it's rendered.
 Passing it a `new TodoItem` via `Html.PartialAsync` initializes the form with an empty item.
 (Try appending `{ Title = "hello" }` and see what happens!)

 During model binding, any model properties that can't be matched up with fields in the request are ignored.
 Since the form only includes a `Title` input element, you can expect that the other properties on `TodoItem` (the `IsDone` flag, the `DueAt` date) will be empty or contain default values.

-> Instead of reusing the `TodoItem` model, another approach could be to create a separate model (like `NewTodoItem`) that's only used for this action and only has the specific properties (Title) you need for adding a new to-do item.
+> Instead of reusing the `TodoItem` model, another approach would be to create a separate model (like `NewTodoItem`) that's only used for this action and only has the specific properties (Title) you need for adding a new to-do item.
 Model binding is still used, but this way you've separated the model that's used for storing a to-do item in the database from the model that's used for binding incoming request data.
 This is sometimes called a **binding model** or a **data transfer object** (DTO).
 This pattern is common in larger, more complex projects.

 After binding the request data to the model, ASP.NET Core also performs **model validation**.
 Validation checks whether the data bound to the model from the incoming request makes sense or is valid.
 You can add attributes to the model to tell ASP.NET Core how it should be validated.

-For example, add the `[Required]` attribute to mark the `Title` property as a required field:
+Update the `TodoItem` model and add the `[Required]` attribute to mark the `Title` property as a required field:

 **`Models/TodoItem.cs`**
 ```csharp